Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Importance Sampling plug-in of CMC

 At each step, we can store $Y_t^i$ the proposed state for each particle, and the numerator of the acceptance ratio $W_t^i = \pi(Y^i_t)/\Theta_{\hat{\mu}^N_t}(Y^i_t|X^i_t) $.
 An estimator of $\E_\pi[\varphi(X)] $ is then $\sum_i W_t^i \varphi(Y_t^i) $.
 This term corresponds exactly to the importance ratio with $\pi$ as target and $\Theta_{\hat{\mu}^N_t}$ as proposal distribution.
 This is similar in a sense to PMC, but the main difference is that \emph{we do not propagate $Y_t^i$} unless it is accepted, and thus the weight cannot degenerate.

-This addition do not interfere with the choice of the interaction $\Theta$, and ensures that the resulting estimator is unbiased.
+This addition does not interfere with the choice of the interaction $\Theta$, and ensures that the resulting estimator is unbiased.
 We do not have to use all the points $(Y_t^i)$ as we can only use some of the $t$.
-Notice that each of the $(Y^i_t)_i$ are independent by construction, but that $(Y^i_t)_{t,i}$ are not independent.
+Notice that each of the $(Y^i_t)^{}_i$ are independent by construction, but that $(Y^i_t)^{}_{t,i}$ are not independent.

-To measure the quality of a numerical method, it is common to use the Effective Sample Size (ESS) \cite{robert2013monte} that represents the equivalent number of i.i.d. samples needed to build an estimator of $\E_\pi[X]$ with same variance --- notice that this quantity is mostly informative.
-In Importance sampling, the ESS is commonly estimated by $ESS(t) = (\sum_i (W_t^i)^2)^{-1}$, Interestingly enough, Theorem \ref{thm:poc} and \ref{thm:convergencetopi}, shows that precisely, as the number of particles increase, $\E[(\sum_i (W_t^i)^2)^{-1}]/N \rightarrow_{N \to \infty} 1$, as it tends to an i.i.d. sample distributed according to $\pi$.
+To measure the quality of a numerical method, it is common to use the Effective Sample Size (ESS) \cite{robert2013monte} that represents the equivalent number of i.i.d. samples needed to build an estimator of $\E_\pi[X]$ with the same variance --- notice that this quantity is mostly informative.
+In Importance sampling, the ESS is commonly estimated by $ESS(t) = (\sum_i (W_t^i)^2)^{-1}$, Interestingly enough, Theorem \ref{thm:convergencecmc} shows that precisely, as the number of particles increases,

+as it tends to an i.i.d. sample distributed according to $\pi$.
 The precise convergence speed would depend on the constants appearing in the theorems.

 As usually in importance sampling, this allows to estimate at no cost the normalizing constant --- or in a Bayesian framework, the marginal likelihood of a mode : $\int_x \pi(x) \mathrm{d}x$, where we recall that $\pi$ is non-normalised.
 Classical Metropolis-Hastings methods cannot estimate this quantity, while importance sampling methods (SMC, PMC) can provide an estimator whose variance may be too large to be usable.
 Figure \ref{fig:normalizingconstant} shows the result for the experiments of Section \ref{sec:experiments}.
 These are only results on two ``simple'' targets, further numerical simulations would be needed to confirm the efficiency of our method to estimate this quantity.